Today is your lucky day!

 - By using this kind of language in talking to prospects you’ll become more confident, and

 - Using assumptive language helps your prospects forward in their decision-making process, without lingering on irrational objections.

-When writing a sales script using the ‘assumptive’ approach we intentionally trying to drop subjective words, like: ‘if,’ ‘were,’ ‘would,’ ‘could.’
-Instead, we replace them with active words, like: ‘when,’ ‘where,’ and ‘will.’
+When writing a sales script using the ‘assumptive’ approach we intentionally try to drop subjective words, like:

 Let’s look at a few examples of assumptive language in action.